rikulo/rikulo-docs/docs/UXL/Fundamentals/UXL_Overview.md

 ![How UXL works](how-uxl-works.jpg?raw=true)

 First, you define the user interface in a UXL file, then you can use UXL compiler to compile it into a dart file containing the defined templates.
-There are two ways to compile UXL: automatic building with Dart Editor or manual compiling.

-To have Dart Editor taking care of UXL compiling, simply add a build.dart in the root directory of your project with the following content:

-	import 'package:rikulo_uxl/compile.dart';
-	void main() {
-		build(new Options().arguments);
-	}

-With this build.dart script, whenever your UXL is modified, it will be re-compiled.

-You can also compile a UXL file manually by running `uc.dart` (UXL compiler) with [command line interface](http://en.wikipedia.org/wiki/Command-line_interface) as follows:

-    dart bin/uc.dart your-uxl-file(s)

-The UXL compiler will generate a Dart file for each UXL file you gave.
-Then, you can use the generated Dart file to instantiate the user interfaces.

 ##Install